brianglass/anastasis/files/wednesday_matins.md

 footnote">[71]</span></a> Cf. Ps.
 103:2.

 <a href="#_ftnref72" id="_ftn72"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[72]</span></a> Even in English the play on the word Â‘lightÂ’ is clear.
-In fact the Greek uses three different words, <span style="font-family:&quot;Symbol Accentuated&quot;">Ã¶lÃ³f</span>w<span style="font-family:&quot;Symbol Accentuated&quot;">toV</span>Â—Â‘wholly lightÂ’, <span style="font-family:&quot;Symbol Accentuated&quot;">fwtodÃ³toV</span>Â—Â‘giver of lightÂ’, and <span style="font-family:&quot;Symbol Accentuated&quot;">fÃ´V</span>Â—Â‘lightÂ’.
+footnote">[72]</span></a> Even in English the play on the word ‘light’ is clear.
+In fact the Greek uses three different words, <span style="font-family:&quot;Symbol Accentuated&quot;">ölóf</span>w<span style="font-family:&quot;Symbol Accentuated&quot;">toV</span>—‘wholly light’, <span style="font-family:&quot;Symbol Accentuated&quot;">fwtodótoV</span>—‘giver of light’, and <span style="font-family:&quot;Symbol Accentuated&quot;">fôV</span>—‘light’.

 <a href="#_ftnref73" id="_ftn73"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[73]</span></a> The Â‘cherubim throneÂ’ is a reference to the divine chariot in Ezekiel 1.
-Later, in chapter 10, the four living creatures are identified by the prophet as the cherubim: Â‘And the Cherubim were lifted up.
-This was the living creature I had seen by the river ChobarÂ’ (10,15).<span style="mso-spacerun: yes">  </span>The Greek text has a number of variant readings here.
+footnote">[73]</span></a> The ‘cherubim throne’ is a reference to the divine chariot in Ezekiel 1.
+Later, in chapter 10, the four living creatures are identified by the prophet as the cherubim: ‘And the Cherubim were lifted up.
+This was the living creature I had seen by the river Chobar’ (10,15).<span style="mso-spacerun: yes">  </span>The Greek text has a number of variant readings here.
 I translate what is most likely to have been the text known to the writer of the canon.

-<a href="#_ftnref74" id="_ftn74"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[74]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The word used here for a Â‘bridal chamberÂ’ is *pastas*, which does not occur in Scripture.
+<a href="#_ftnref74" id="_ftn74"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[74]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The word used here for a ‘bridal chamber’ is *pastas*, which does not occur in Scripture.
 In the liturgical texts it nearly always recalls Psalm 18,6, where the word is the related word *pastos*.
 In a fragment on Psalm 18, attributed to St Athanasios, both words are found together with the typology of the Mother of God. </span><span lang="EN-US" style="font-size:12.0pt;font-family:&quot;GR Times New Roman&quot;;
 mso-ansi-language:EN-US">Παστὸν τὴν Παρθένον ἐκά</span><span lang="EL" style="font-size:12.0pt;font-family:&quot;GR Times New Roman&quot;;mso-ansi-language:
 EL">λεσεν</span><span lang="EN-US" style="font-size:12.0pt;font-family:&quot;GR Times New Roman&quot;;
 mso-ansi-language:EN-US">, ἐξ ἧς ὁ νυμφίος Χριστὸς ἐπορεύετο, </span><span lang="EL" style="font-size:12.0pt;font-family:&quot;GR Times New Roman&quot;;mso-ansi-language: